BergWerkGIS/vtbasemapat/docs/index.md

-# basemap.at for Mapbox GL JS, QGIS, maputnik, ...
+# basemap.at for Mapbox GL JS, QGIS, Maputnik, ...

 ## basemap.at Verwaltungsgrundkarte Vektor Österreich